 Christine Bryant is the senior vice president for the Polyurethanes business unit at Covestro LLC.
-In this role, she is responsible for the performance of the North American polyurethanes business and serves as a member of the regional leadership team.
+In this role, she is responsible for the performance of the North American polyurethanes business and serves as a member of the U.S. Country Council.

-With more than 20 years at Covestro, Bryant has spent her career developing strategic external partnerships while expanding the customer portfolio and ensuring increased market penetration.
-Bryant first joined the company (which was then part of Bayer) in 1989 and has held increasing regional and global responsibilities in business management, sales, marketing and technical / applications development.
+With more than 20 years at Covestro, Christine has spent her career developing strategic external partnerships while expanding the customer portfolio and ensuring increased market penetration.
+Christine first joined the company (which was then part of Bayer) in 1989 and has held increasing regional and global responsibilities in business management, sales, marketing and technical / applications development.

-Bryant is actively engaged in the local community, serving on the Board of Directors for the Senator John Heinz History Center, co-chair for the United Way Women’s Leadership Council, and the SEMS (School of Engineering, Mathematics and Science) Board for Robert Morris University.
+Christine is actively engaged in the local community, serving on the Board of Directors for the Senator John Heinz History Center, co-chair for the United Way Women’s Leadership Council, and the Board of Robert Morris University as well as its School of Engineering, Mathematics and Science.
 She is a sponsor of the Covestro United Way Campaign and has chaired the company’s premiere United Way holiday fundraiser since 2001.

-She is married and resides in Robinson Township, Pa.
+She is married and resides in Robinson Township, Pennsylvania.